nickgronow/kubectl/README.md

 # Github Action for Kubernetes CLI

 This action provides `kubectl` for Github Actions.
 I decided to release this because all of the other kubectl actions in the marketplace build an image every time they run.
-Why bother when they are already built on Docker Hub?
+I will be maintaining a built image hosted on docker hub that hopefully stays up-to-date with the Bitnami Kubectl.
 This shaves off over a minute in your ci/cd pipeline.

 ## Usage